 4. Open wp-config.php and add the following line of code to disable automatic WordPress updates:

 define( 'AUTOMATIC_UPDATER_DISABLED', true );

 - Add the following code to modify the settings of your WordPress core updates:

 define( 'WP_AUTO_UPDATE_CORE', true );

-- Minor means minor updates enabled, development and major updates disabled.
+- minor means minor updates are enabled, while major and development installations are disabled.

 For example, if you want to disable all automatic updates, you can use:

 Or, if you want to update all core types only, add the following filter:

 - To allow development updates:

 add_filter( 'allow_dev_auto_core_updates', '__return_true' );